Levels

 Examples: Minuet by Boccherini in Suzuki Book 2 Andante from Surprise Symphony by Haydn Minuet in A or C by Mozart, from First Solos from the Classics by Applebaum.

-Elementary 4 Class - Two Pieces, on of which uses either left or right hand pizzicato.
+Elementary 4 Class - Two Pieces, one of which uses either left or right hand pizzicato.

 Examples with left hand pizzicato: Puppet Show by Trott, Boy Paganini by Mollenhauer, Souvenir de Sarasate by Potstock.